 Under the Company's 2021 Stock Incentive Plan the Company has issued stock options.
 A stock option grant gives the holder the right, but not the obligation to purchase a certain number of shares at a predetermined price for a specific period of time.
 The Company typically issues options that vest pro rata on a monthly basis over various periods.
 Under the terms of the Plan, the contractual life of the option grants may not exceed ten years.

 The Company utilizes the Black-Scholes model to determine fair value of stock option awards on the date of grant.
-The Company utilized the following assumptions for option grants during the year ended December 31, 2022 and 2021:
+The Company utilized the following assumptions for option grants during the six months ended June 30, 2023 and 2022: